 - Industry: This factors in the typical risk associated with your industry.
 Some industries carry higher risks for lenders, vendors, or insurers.

-- Company size: Although this is a lower-impact factor for small businesses, it can influence certain situations.
+- Business size: Although this is a lower-impact factor for small businesses, it can influence certain situations.
 If you’re the only person who works for the business, some creditors may be reluctant to approve credit since all responsibilities fall to you.

-Obtaining your business’s credit score
+How to get your business’s credit score

 Make a habit of regularly monitoring your business credit report.
 You’ll want to check for any inaccuracies, and you can also find opportunities to add trade accounts or other credit activity that can be favorable.
-There are a couple of different ways to obtain your business’s credit score:
+There are a couple of different ways to access your business’s credit score:

 - You can request a copy of your business credit report from D&B, Experian, and Equifax.
 Just keep in mind that your business will likely need at least six months of business history for a credit history to be established and there may be fees for your report.